 - If the doctor moves the ankle in certain ways, there is an abnormal looseness of the ankle joint

-This is a full tear of the ankle ligament. you’ll have heard a popping sound when it happened.
+This is a full tear of the ankle ligament.
+You may have heard a popping sound when it happened.
 This level of sprain causes severe pain, swelling and bruising.
-Because the ligament is not any longer ready to do its job, your ankle will feel unstable and can be unable to support any of your weight.
+Because the ligament is no longer able to do its job, your ankle will feel unstable and will be unable to support any of your weight.

-If the doctor pulls or pushes on the ankle in certain movements, substantial instability occurs
+- If the doctor pulls or pushes on the ankle joint in certain movements, substantial instability occurs

 Various types of Ankle pain

-An injury that occurs when the Ankle Sprains rolls, twists or turns in an awkward way.
+An injury that occurs when the ankle rolls, twists or turns in an awkward way.

-Ligaments are there to help stabilize joints, prevent excessive unstable movement.
-A sprained ankle occurs when the ligaments are forced beyond their normal limit of the range of motion.
-Most sprain ankles involve injuries to the ligaments on outer side of the ankle joint.
+Ligaments help stabilize joints, preventing excessive movement.
+A sprained ankle occurs when the ligaments are forced beyond their normal range of motion.
+Most sprained ankles involve injuries to the ligaments on the outer side of the ankle.

-Tendinitis, can also know as tendonitis, is the inflammation of a tendon in this case TA.
-It happens when a person overuses or tendon, for example, during the sport.
-It normally causes acute injury with inflammation and pain. and also affects the elbow, finger, thigh, and other parts of our body.
+Tendinitis, also known as tendonitis, is the inflammation of a tendon.
+It happens when a person overuses or injures a tendon, for example, during sport.
+It is normally linked to an acute injury with inflammation.
+It often affects the elbow, wrist, finger, thigh, and other parts of the body.

-Trere are many types of arthritis exist, each with different causes like overuse including wear and tear, infections and underlying diseases.
-Symptoms include pain, swelling, tenderness, reduced range of motion and stiffness, physiotherapy or sometimes surgery helps in symptoms and improve quality of life.
+Different types of arthritis exist, each with different causes including wear and tear, infections and underlying diseases.
+Symptoms include pain, swelling, reduced range of motion and stiffness.
+Medication, physiotherapy or sometimes surgery helps reduce symptoms and improve quality of life.

-COMMON Ankle Sprains physiotherapy treatment at home INCLUDE
+COMMON ankle pain physiotherapy treatment at home INCLUDE

 Start each exercise slowly and use your pain level to guide you in doing these exercises.
-Ease off the exercise if you’ve got quite mild pain.
-Following are some samples of typical rehabilitation (rehab) exercises. confine mind that the timing and sort of rehab exercises recommended for you’ll vary consistent with your doctor’s or physical therapist’s preferences.
+Ease off the exercise if you have more than mild pain.
+Following are some examples of typical rehabilitation (rehab) exercises.
+Keep in mind that the timing and type of rehab exercises recommended for you may vary according to your doctor’s or physical therapist’s preferences.

-- You can begin healing by walking or bearing some weight while using crutches if needed if you’ll do so without an excessive amount of pain.
+- You can begin healing by walking or bearing some weight while using crutches if needed if you can do so without too much pain.

-- Start rehab with range-of-motion exercises within the first 72 hours after your injury.
-Continue with further rehab, including stretching, strength training, and balance exercises, over subsequent several weeks to months.
+- Start rehab with range-of-motion exercises in the first 72 hours after your injury.
+Continue with further rehab, including stretching, strength training, and balance exercises, over the next several weeks to months.

-- You can do rehab exercises in reception or maybe at the office to strengthen your ankle.
+- You can do rehab exercises at home or even at the office to strengthen your ankle.